instrumentisto/rust-incubator/2_idioms/2_5_exhaustivity/README.md

 > Non-exhaustive types are always considered inhabited in downstream crates.

-Despite being opposite qualities, both exhaustivity and non-exhaustivity are intended for future-proofing a codebase, thus cannot be applied blindly everywhere, but rather wisely, where it may really has sense.
+Despite being opposite qualities, both exhaustivity and non-exhaustivity are intended for [future-proofing][12] a codebase, thus cannot be applied blindly everywhere, but rather wisely, where it may really has sense.
 That's why it's __very important__ to understand their __use-cases and implicability__ very well.

 For better understanding `#[non_exhaustive]` attribute purpose, design, limitations and use cases, read through the following articles:
 - [Rust Reference: 7.6.
 The `non_exhaustive` attribute][9]